 Singapore bought billions of cubic feet of sand from Cambodia and Vietnam as Singapore reclaims land from the sea.

-Singapore is the only country on earth whose citizens don’t need a Visa to enter North Korea, South Korea, China or the United States.
+Singapore is the only country whose citizens don’t need a visa to visit North Korea, South Korea, China or the United States.

 Bukit Timah Hill

-The highest natural point in Singapore is Bukit Timah Hill, which is only 164 metres high.
+Bukit Timah Hill is the highest natural point in Singapore.
+It has a height of only 164 metres.
 Note that is is only a hill not a mountain.

 Finally, Singapore is a great place to visit and has a lot to offer for everyone.
 Like any trip, you’ll get the most out of it by learning all you can before you arrive.

 And that’s it for now!
 I’d love to know if these fun facts about Singapore has helped you.
-Let me know if you have any questions and let me know if you go too.
+Let me know if you have any questions and let me know if you go.